mocktomata/.github/CLA.md

 Thank you for your interest in contributing to the projects (“Projects”) in [mocktomata].

 We need you to sign a Contributor License Agreement ("CLA") because the project is licensed (typically either [Fair Software License] or [MIT]).
-A CLA enables Unison Ventures LLC ("us") to copyleft the same freedom provided by the license.
+A CLA enables Unison Ventures LLC ("Us") to copyleft the same freedom provided by the license.

 Here are some key terms in the "CLA":

 - Grant of Copyright License.
-You give "us" permission to use your copyrighted work in our products.
+You give Us permission to use your copyrighted work in our products.
 - Grant of Patent License.
-If your contributed work uses a patent, you give "us" a license to use that patent in our products.\
+If your contributed work uses a patent, you give Us a license to use that patent in our products.\
   You also agree that you have permission to grant this license.
 - No Warranty or Support Obligations.
 By making a contribution, you are not obligating yourself to provide support for the contribution,\
   and you are not taking on any warranty obligations or providing any assurances about how it will perform.